On this page:

 Commercial fiction aimed at women has a handwritten font:

-Perhaps you have a great photo that you think would be perfect for the cover?
-You can use programmes such as Adobe Photoshop, widely used by professional designers.
-If you are looking for a cheaper option, there are a few web-based photo editors that you might like to try:
+You can use programmes such as Adobe Photoshop, which widely used by professional designers, to create your book cover.
+If you’re looking for a cheaper option, there are a few web-based photo editors that you might like to try:

 If you don’t have exactly the right photo, remember that the internet has some great archive images that are a great resource.
 Some you will need to pay for, others are free.
 If you do use someone else’s image, just check that you have permission to do so!
 Make sure you get an image that is 300dpi as this is the standard resolution used by printers.
 To get a decent sized hi-res version of an image on these websites you might only need to pay £5 or less, so it’s definitely worth investigating.

 If you publish your book yourself on CompletelyNovel, you can use the our cover creator for free.
 If you don’t have your own complete design, you can either choose from a selection of stock images or you can upload your own picture and then add the text.

 A blurb is a short description of the book, and is usually found on the back cover.
 It is often the thing that convinces a reader to buy the book, so it is important to get right.
 Before thinking about your blurb, have a look at the books on your bookshelf to see what they include.